 (2) Permitted Activities.
-According to the LIE there are three different of reserved activities types regulated by such law: (a) activities reserved to be performed exclusively by the Mexican State, which include, among others, petroleum, hydrocarbons electricity (provided that private investment is allowed in such activities in accordance with the Energy Reform passed on 2013); (b) activities reserved to the Mexican State and to Mexican companies with "Foreigners Exclusion Clause" 18 provided in their by-laws, which include, among others, national transportation of passengers in Mexican territory; and (c) activities with specific regulation were foreign investment can participate only in the percentages establish by the LIE, such as national air transportation in which case a maximum forty-nine percent (49%) of foreign investment in the capital stock of the company is allowed or broadcasting companies in which case up to forty-nine percent (49%) of foreign investment in the capital stock of the company is also allowed.
+According to the LIE there are three different types of reserved activities regulated by such law: (a) activities reserved to be performed exclusively by the Mexican State, which include, among others, petroleum, hydrocarbons and electricity (provided that private investment is allowed in such activities in accordance with the Energy Reform passed on 2013); (b) activities reserved to the Mexican State to Mexican companies and with Clause" "Foreigners Exclusion provided in their by-laws, which include, among others, national transportation of passengers in Mexican territory; and (c) activities with specific regulation were foreign investment can participate only in the percentages establish by the LIE, such as national air transportation in investors or corporations with foreigners' admission clause, as partners or stockholders.

+18 An express agreement or covenant forming part of the company's corporate by-laws and setting forth that such corporation shall not admit, directly or indirectly, foreign which case a maximum forty-nine percent (49%) of foreign investment in the capital stock of the company is allowed or broadcasting companies in which case up to forty-nine percent (49%) of foreign investment in the capital stock of the company is also allowed.